TL;DR

 | Cost | Most affordable | Affordable | Higher premium |

-Critical Illness Cover: Financial Breathing Room When You Need It Most
+Critical Illness Cover: Financial Breathing Room When you may need It Most

 What happens if you don't pass away, but are diagnosed with a life-altering illness like cancer, a heart attack, or a stroke?
 This is where Critical Illness Cover (CIC) comes in.

-It pays out a tax-free lump sum on the diagnosis of a specified condition.
+It may pay out a potentially tax-efficient lump sum on the diagnosis of a specified condition.
 This money is yours to use however you see fit:

 - Covering your mortgage and bills while you're out of work.